stakewalker/carbon_monoxide/project_overview.md

-# The Idea Is:
+# How it works:
 - Listen to Telegram crypto signal channels
 - Register tokens as it's posted
   - Current price ($)
   - Current time (UTC)
-- Monitor data and backtesting
+- Monitor data and backtest
 - Post % difference each 1%, until user dismiss
 - Alternatively it could plot TradingView graphs